mariorod98/ObsidianVault/🏝 Spaces/Mothership/Session prep.md

 - **Environmental Hazard**
 	- Part of the station is full dark after power malfunction.
 	- Objects my be horrors in disguise.
+- **Social pressure**
+	- Survivors at the edge of madness.
+	- One Company guy that is adamant on capturing a horror, at any cost.
+	- Group of soldiers ready to take control of the situation.
+- **Resource scarcity**.
+	- Very few weapons and ammo on board.
+	- One horror detector in the dark part of the station.
+	- No map of the station until found.
+	- Only one source of cold.
+- **Violent Encounters**
+	- The horrors are always preparing ambushes.
+	- Survivors might fight you for resources.
+	- Soldiers are very territorial and might confront you.
+	-
+**Something to Solve**